Susan Loepp

 Susan Renee Loepp (born 1967) is an American mathematician who works as a professor of mathematics at Williams College.
 Her research concerns commutative algebra.

 Professional career

 Loepp graduated from Bethel College (Kansas) in 1989, and earned her Ph.D. in 1994 from the University of Texas at Austin, under the supervision of Raymond Heitmann.
-After postdoctoral studies at the University of Nebraska she took her present faculty position at Williams.
+After postdoctoral studies at the University of Nebraska–Lincoln she took her present faculty position at Williams.
 She has publications in Journal of Algebra and Journal of Pure and Applied Algebra.

 Book

 With William Wootters, she is the co-author of the book Protecting Information: From Classical Error Correction to Quantum Cryptography (Cambridge University Press, 2006).
 The book covers topics in quantum cryptography and quantum computing and the potential impacts of quantum physics.
 These potential impacts include quantum computers which, if built, could crack our currently used public-key cryptosystems, and quantum cryptography which promises to provide an alternative to these cryptosystems.